assaf/zombie/doc/new-events.md

 Emitted when this window is no longer the active window.

+`loaded (document)`

+Emitted when a document is loaded into a window or frame.

+`event (event, target)`

+Emitted whenever a DOM event is fired on the target element, document or window.

 The browser now acts as an EventEmitter and windows report a variety of events: